 Synonym: Choeropsis liberiensis

 Just like its bigger and more famous relative the Common hippo (Hippopotamus amphibius), the Pygmy hippo is semiaquatic, albeit a bit more adapted to life on land than its big cousin.
-For instance, the pygmy hippo’s back slopes forward instead of being parallell to the ground, probably an adaptation that comes in handy when moving through dense forest vegetation.
-The pygmy hippo also have narrower feet with more spread out toes and less webbing – feet more suitable for walking on the forest floor than for moving around in the water.
+For instance, the pygmy hippo’s back slopes forward instead of being parallel to the ground, probably an adaptation that comes in handy when moving through dense forest vegetation.
+The pygmy hippo also has narrower feet with more spread out toes and less webbing – feet more suitable for walking on the forest floor than for moving around in the water.

-The orbits and nostrils of the Common hippo are more pronounced, since it spends more time in the water compared to the pygmy hippo and pronounced orbits and nostrils help it breathe and see in this environment.
+The orbits and nostrils of the Common hippo are more pronounced since it spends more time in the water compared to the pygmy hippo and pronounced orbits and nostrils help it breathe and see in this environment.